edalorzo/reactive-learning/README.md

 We can take any function written in "direct style" and replace it by a function written in CPS.
 All we have to do is replace any return statements with a callback call.

-For exaple, if we had the following factorial function:
+For example, if we had the following factorial function:

 ```javascript
 function fact0(n) {